 Our Board of Directors is currently comprised of 12 members, all of whom serve for a term of one year or until a respective successor is elected and has been qualified.
-All nominees are currently Eaton directors who were elected by shareholders at the 2018 annual general meeting, except Olivier Leonetti.
-Mr. Leonetti, if elected, will replace Charles E. Golden, who, upon having reached the mandatory retirement age, is retiring from the Board in April 2019.
+Todd M. Bluedorn has decided not to stand for re-election.
+Mr. Bluedorn informed the Chairman of the Board of Directors that he would not stand for re-election due to time constraints and other board obligations.
+All nominees are currently Eaton directors who were elected by shareholders at the 2019 annual general meeting, except Silvio Napoli, who was elected by the Board of Directors effective July 26, 2019, and Lori J. Ryerkerk.
+Ms. Ryerkerk, if elected, will replace Mr. Bluedorn.

-If any of the nominees becomes unable or declines to serve, the individuals named as proxies in the enclosed proxy form will have the authority to vote for any substitutes who may be nominated in accordance with our Articles of Association.
+If any of the nominees becomes unable or declines to serve, the individuals named as proxies in the accompanying proxy form will have the authority to vote for any substitutes who may be nominated in accordance with our Articles of Association.
 However, we have no reason to believe that this will occur.